Drug information provided by: IBM Micromedex

 For the first few days of treatment, the symptoms of your condition may get worse.
 This is normal.
 Do not stop using this medicine.
 Talk with your doctor if you have concerns about this.

-During the time you are receiving nafarelin, your menstrual period may not be regular or you may not have a menstrual period at all.
+During the time you are using nafarelin, your menstrual period may not be regular or you may not have a menstrual period at all.
 This is to be expected when being treated with this medicine.
 If regular menstruation does not begin within 2 to 3 months after you stop using this medicine, check with your doctor.

 During the time you are using nafarelin spray, you should use birth control methods that do not contain hormones, such as condoms, IUD, a diaphragm or a cervical cap with a spermicide.
 If you have any questions about this, check with your doctor.